-The program is approved by the Southern Association of Colleges and Schools Commission on Colleges and is now seeking candidacy for accreditation by the American Board of Funeral Service Education (ABFSE).
-After the Funeral Service Education program is accredited by ABFSE, graduates will be eligible to take the National Board Exam.
+The Funeral Service associate degree program at Southwest Tennessee Community College is accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097 (816) 233-3747.
+Web: www.abfse.org/html/dir-tn.html.
+Funeral Service Education program graduates are eligible to take the National Board Exam.
 Graduates must successfully complete an apprenticeship and the State of Tennessee funeral service law exam to become a licensed funeral director or embalmer.

 Classes for this degree are offered at Southwest’s Whitehaven Center, 1234 Finley Road in Memphis.

 CAUTION: If you are applying for admission to the Funeral Service Education program, you should contact your state board of funeral service about that state board's approval of this program of instruction.